Skip to main content Scroll Top

 Quick summary:

-The Chattooga River watershed is home to nine federally listed species, including the Northern Long-Ear Bat, the Persistent Trillium, and the Carolina Northern Flying Squirrel.
+The Chattooga River watershed is home to nine federally listed species, including the Northern Long-Eared Bat, the Persistent Trillium, and the Carolina Northern Flying Squirrel.
 With weakening NEPA regulations and an Executive Order for increased logging, policies like the ESA are more important than ever in the fight to protect the homes of these imperiled plants and animals.

 Image: Northern Long-Eared Bat (Myotis septentrionalis) Photo by Merlin Tuttle